Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

 Open the AWS License Manager console, and from the left navigation pane, choose Dashboard.
 You can see that you are now tracking Oracle Active Data Guard licenses.

-Every time you refresh the customer managed license configuration that you created in AWS License Manager, AWS Audit Manager performs a GetLicenseConfiguration API call.
-This activity is recorded in AWS CloudTrail, as shown in Figure 20.
+From the AWS License Manager console, choose Customer managed licenses and then select the license configuration that you just created.
+Each time you do this, AWS License Manager invokes the GetLicenseConfiguration API and this activity is recorded in AWS CloudTrail, as shown in Figure 20.
 It might take 5 to 15 minutes before this API call is reflected in AWS CloudTrail.
-For your production environment, we recommend you to create a mechanism to perform this refresh automatically at your desired interval and test it thoroughly.

 AWS Audit Manager evidence recording